Understanding Drug Tests

 Preparing for a drug test

 You should also avoid certain foods and herbal remedies that may generate a false positive on a test.
-Food and drug products that may interfere with drug tests include poppy seeds (for opioid tests), hemp products (marijuana), sleep aids (barbituates), hay fever remedies (amphetamines), and diet pills (amphetamines).
+Food and drug products that may interfere with drug tests include poppy seeds (for opioid tests), hemp products (marijuana), sleep aids (barbiturates), hay fever remedies (amphetamines), and diet pills (amphetamines).

 Be sure to know the reason you are being tested and what you are being tested for before you start.
 Seek any additional information from the test provider or organization asking for the test if you are unsure or uncomfortable.